cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 Leave Basecoin running and open a new terminal window.
 Here run:

 ```
-basecli init --chain-id=test_chain_id --node=tcp://localhost:46657
+basecli init --node=tcp://localhost:46657 --genesis=$HOME/.basecoin/genesis.json
 ```

-Note it will ask you to verify the validator hash.
-For a blockchain on your local computer, don't worry about it.
-If you're connecting to a blockchain over the internet, you should verify that the validator hash is correct.
-This is so that all queries done with `basecli` can be cryptographically proven to be correct according to a known validator set.
+If you provide the genesis file to basecli, it can calculate the proper chainID and validator hash.
+Basecli needs to get this information from some trusted source, so all queries done with `basecli` can be cryptographically proven to be correct according to a known validator set.

+Note: that --genesis only works if there have been no validator set changes since genesis.
+If there are validator set changes, you need to find the current set through some other method.

 ## Send transactions